moves-rwth/dynasty/TUTORIAL.md

-TV: There should be some introduction here, which says what the document is about.
-I was starring at it, not knowing what to expect.
+**TV: There should be some introduction here, which says what the document is about.
+I was starring at it, not knowing what to expect.**

-# Feasibility analysis
+# Feasibility Analysis

-This problem tries to find an instantiation of the holes such that the induced program satisfies the properties.
+Given a program with holes and a specification of properties the program should have, the goal of feasibility analysis is to find an instantiation of the holes such that the final program satisfies the properties.
 All methods presented here except the evolutionary algorithm are complete, i.e., if the there is no feasible instantiation, the algorithms eventually report so.

 ## Emulation of a six-sided die